Importing Goods into Canada: How a Customs Broker Can Simplify the Process

 - Import permits and clearance from PGAs (Participating Government Agencies)

-Many businesses underestimate the complexity of importing goods into Canada.
+Many businesses underestimate the complexity of bringing commercial shipments across the border.
 Some of the most common issues include:

 - Using the wrong Harmonized System (HS) code